syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Grid/Getting-Started.md

 </script>
 {% endhighlight %}

-N> The filter query is a combination of value and symbols (â€œ<, >, =, etc).
-For example, you can provide â€œ<10255â€ in Order ID column.
-The numeric columns can be filtered by using the symbols â€˜<â€™, â€˜>â€™, â€˜=â€™, â€˜<=â€™, â€˜>=â€™, â€˜!â€™ and the string columns can be filtered by using the symbols â€œ%â€ (for startswith and endswith) and â€œ*â€ (contains).
-Also , you can use â€œ&&â€ and OR operator to provide multiple conditions in single column.
+N> The filter query is a combination of value and symbols (<, >, =, etc).
+For example, you can provide "<10255" in Order ID column.
+The numeric columns can be filtered by using the symbols "<", ">", "=", "<=", ">=", "!" and the string columns can be filtered by using the symbols "%" (for startswith and endswith) and "*" (contains).
+Also , you can use "&&" and OR operator to provide multiple conditions in single column.

 Run this code and you can see the following output.